Demo Request

 Factors Use Case Description

-Employee Turnover Departing Employees When an employee leaves an organization, their departure is often marked by various administrative tasks.
-Amidst the chaos of offboarding procedures, it's not uncommon for the deactivation of user accounts to slip through the cracks.
-A neglected departure checklist can inadvertently lead to the creation of zombie accounts.
+Employee Turnover Departing Employees When an employee leaves, their exit involves several administrative tasks.
+During the offboarding process, deactivating user accounts can sometimes be overlooked.
+This can lead to the creation of zombie accounts.

-Inadequate Account Management Lack of Regular Audits Failure to conduct regular audits of user accounts leaves room for oversight.
-Without a systematic approach to reviewing and deactivating unused accounts, organizations may inadvertently contribute to the proliferation of zombie accounts.
+Inadequate Account Management Lack of Regular Audits Not regularly auditing user accounts can lead to oversights.
+Without a clear process to review and deactivate unused accounts, organizations may accidentally create more zombie accounts.

 The Risks of Zombie Accounts